Building a Euros sweepstake website with 11ty

 I used the free football-data.org API to get all the data for this website.

-The main problem I've had is that I haven't been able to read the API using a token on the client without a CORS error.
+The main problem I had is that I haven't been able to read the API using a token on the client without a CORS error.

-I don't know if this is something I'm doing wrong or a limit of the free tier.
+This is either something I'm doing wrong or a limit of the free tier.
 As the documentation shows how make make a request in various programming languages but not JavaScript, I'm assuming it's the latter.

 Deploying the site daily